African American Profile

 The American Community Survey - Blacks: 2004 [PDF | 915KB]

-Health Conditions: In 2009, the death rate for African Americans was higher than Whites for heart diseases, stroke, cancer, asthma, influenza and pneumonia, diabetes, HIV/AIDS, and homicide.
+Health Conditions: The death rate for African Americans was generally higher than Whites for heart diseases, stroke, cancer, asthma, influenza and pneumonia, diabetes, HIV/AIDS, and homicide.

 Quick Facts - See the following links for detailed statistics on specific health conditions: